conda-forge/conda-forge.github.io/src/testing.rst

 Sometimes there are packages required to run the tests that are not required to simply use the package.
 This is usually a test-running framework, such as nose or pytest.
-You can ensure that it is included by adding it to the test
+You can ensure that it is included by adding it to requirements in the the test stanza:
-stanza:

 .. code-block:: yaml